 Exporting dashboards to PDF or images¶

-Dashboards can be exported to PDF or image files in order to propagate information inside your organization more easily.
+Dashboards can be exported to PDF or image (PNG, JPG) files in order to propagate information inside your organization more easily.

 Dashboard exports can be: